boyuanliuoptics/DOS-calculation/README.md

 ## Notice and Future Plans

 The two algorithms GGR and Tr are simple to expand to 2D structures.
-However, the DOS in 2D structures is not as smooth as that in 3D due to uncontinuity of the two methods.
+However, the DOS in 2D structures is not as smooth as that in 3D due to discontinuity of the two methods.
 Thus we recommend [Gaussian method](https://github.com/stevengj/mpb/blob/master/examples/dos.scm) in 2D to obtain a better DOS.